To this day — despite extensive searches and scientific analysis — no definitive trace of her or her plane has been found.

 Near the last lap on her ’round-the-world flight, Amelia Earhart today was over the wide South Pacific expanse between Lae, New Guinea, and Howland Island, the tiny island where a Coast Guard boat awaits her.
 After Howland, all that remain are the jumps to Hawaii and here.

-Speculating on what happened to Amelia Earhart (July 4, 1937)
+The mystery of Amelia Earhart: Speculating on what happened (July 4, 1937)

 “Howland no bigger than this,” she said – and missed it